nicohcode/bootstrap-layout-real.html/README.md

 # bootstrap-layout-real.html
-trying to work out github but github isn't working properly
+trying to work out github but github isn't working properly, i tried to do as much as i could

 <!doctype html>